 10:00 – 10:15 Opening of the Conference

-10:15 – 11:00 Keynote lecture (live broadcast will be available in the Facebook profile of the IIRPS VU).
+10:15 – 11:00 Keynote lecture (recording is accessible in the Facebook profile of the IIRPS VU).
 Zsuzsa Gille, Professor of Department of Sociology, Director of Global Studies Program at University of Illinois at Urbana-Champaign.
 Desire, Work, and Political Subjectivity in State and Postsocialism

 11:15 – 12:30